Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 Hamas-led militants killed some 1,200 people, mostly civilians, when they stormed into southern Israel on Oct.
 7, attacking army bases and several farming communities.

-Israel's retaliatory offensive in Gaza has killed over 40,000 Palestinians, according to local health officials, who do not say how many were fighters or civilians.
+Israel's retaliatory offensive in Gaza has killed over 40,000 Palestinians, according to local health officials, who do not say how many were fighters and how many civilians.
 It has displaced the vast majority of Gaza's 2.3 million people, often multiple times, and plunged the besieged territory into a humanitarian catastrophe.

+In a separate development Sunday, Palestinian militants killed three people when they opened fire on an Israeli vehicle in the occupied West Bank, where Israel has been carrying out large-scale military raids in recent days.
+Israel's Magen David Adom rescue service confirmed the casualties.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war